Qigong Master Mingtong Gu

 As a child growing up in China during the Cultural Revolution, Master Gu learned much patience and endurance.
 The youngest of 7 children, he was adopted out to a new family, then returned to his birth family at age 7.
 His family often went without food for days.
 Despite such hardships, his mother was determined by any possible means to support his dream of education.
 He became the first from his village to attend college.
 He earned his BA in Math from Hangzhou University and an MA in Math from University of California at San Diego.
 He continued his training at Brandeis and Harvard University until deciding to pursue an artist’s career.
 He earned an MFA from Ohio State University and taught at Columbus College of Art and Design.

-Master Gu has also created a 10-day intensive healing retreat especially applicable for advanced stages of illness which is modeled after a similar program in the “medicine-less” Qigong hospital in China.
+Master Gu offers a 28-day intensive healing retreat especially applicable for advanced stages of illness which is modeled after a similar program in the “medicine-less” Qigong hospital in China.
 His personal healing journey, along with the quality of his joyful loving nature, depth, and healing gifts, have inspired many in the healthcare and spiritual communities.

 Through posture, movement, breath and mental concentration, Qigong offers a methodology to rediscover the inner medicine - chi, the vital and healing resource within us - and to magnify the exchange between ourselves and nature, enabling us to fuse with the infinite creative power of the universe that ultimately is the origin of love, compassion, and the source of all healing.

 "Master Mingtong Gu has brought a level of transmission of mind-body practice that is unparalleled in my experience.
 Since making these teachings available to patients in my medical practice, they become healthier and happier."

 —Brian Bouch, MD, Director of Hill Park Medical Center

 "Mingtong is full of vitality, wisdom and skill.
 He is a real healer, and the practices he teaches can change your life.”